Best Of16 min read

 Pros:

-- Elegant portfolio structure purpose-built for long-term investors
+• Elegant portfolio structure built for long-term investors

 Cons:

-- One trading window per day on the free plan — timing control is basically nonexistent
+• One trading window per day on the free plan — timing control is basically zero

-- Not suitable for active traders or options investors
+• Not designed for active traders or options investors

 3. Betterment — Best for Hands-Off Automated Investing

-Betterment is the robo-advisor that made robo-advisors mainstream, and honestly, I think it sometimes gets underestimated now that the category is crowded.
-For long-term investors who genuinely don't want to think about portfolio management, it's still one of the cleanest solutions available in 2026.
-You pick a goal, set a risk tolerance, fund the account — and Betterment handles everything else.
+Betterment basically invented robo-advisors, and while the space is crowded now, I think it still gets overlooked.
+For someone who genuinely doesn't want to think about portfolio management, it remains one of the cleanest answers.
+You pick a goal, set your risk tolerance, fund the account — and Betterment handles the rest.

-Tax-loss harvesting runs automatically on your taxable account every single day.
-The portfolio is built from low-cost Vanguard and iShares ETFs.
-For the investor who wants to spend less than 30 minutes per year managing their money, this is genuinely hard to beat.
-(Fun fact: Betterment launched back in 2010 and now manages over $40 billion in assets — they've had a long time to get this right.)
+Tax-loss harvesting runs automatically every day on your taxable account.
+The portfolio uses low-cost Vanguard and iShares ETFs.
+If you want to spend under 30 minutes per year managing your money, this is genuinely hard to beat.
+(Worth noting: Betterment launched in 2010 and now manages over $40 billion — they've had years to refine this.)

 Key Features: